 - Signalment - History and clinical signs - Physical examination findings - Ensure that these sections contain all relevant information about the presenting problems as well as physical examination findings.
 For many medical cases history and physical examination are vital to defining the problem/s and making the correct diagnosis.
 Imagine what the reader will want to know particularly taking into consideration your final diagnosis. - Problem list and problem-based assessment of the specific and important problems - This will be similar to the style of your B module medicine essays but you are likely to need to write very succinctly to stay within the word limit. - It can be useful to list your problems starting with the most specific and finishing with the least specific.
 Then discuss each problem in turn, defining the problem if necessary and defining the body system which is affected if possible.
-Some problems are better when considered together e.g. weight loss with increased appetite.

-- Most candidates include a differential list for each problem at this point.
+Some problems are better when considered together e.g. weight loss with increased appetite. - Most candidates include a differential list for each problem at this point.
 Make sure that differential lists are relevant and prioritised for your case rather than a long list that might be simply copied from a textbook.
 You may choose to use a different font to indicate which differentials are more likely in your opinion, or simply order differentials from most likely to least likely.
 Do indicate to the reviewer which method you have chosen. - Initial overall case assessment - This should be a brief summary of your initial thoughts including the differentials you think are most likely in light of the information you have given so far.
+This information then allows you to justify the diagnostic pathway you have chosen for this particular animal.

+Investigation

-This information then allows you to justify the diagnostic pathway you have chosen for this particular animal. - Investigation - Within this section there needs to be some rationalisation of why certain diagnostic tests were chosen.
-Avoid testing for disorders/diseases that were not considered in your problem based assessment or differential diagnosis. - The examiner is looking for a safe and logical approach to investigation. - All relevant results should be listed in the main body of the report although full results may be included in an appendix for the examiners information. - Images may be included in this section or in an appendix but your interpretation must be described within the main body of the report.
-Reproduced images must be of high quality. - Diagnosis - This will be one short sentence.
-The diagnosis must be logical and unequivocal unless there is some discussion adequately justifying any limitations later in the report. - Treatment - This section should include details of treatment including doses of medications used, route administered, frequency of administration etc. The cascade should be followed whenever possible or justification should be given.
-If a critical care case is being reported then this section is likely to form a larger part of the report. - Outcome and follow-up - Follow-up is an important aspect of medical case management and this should be appropriate but not excessive.
-If you have a large amount of follow-up information (e.g. follow-up blood results) you may find it useful to tabulate this in an appendix.
+- Within this section there needs to be some rationalisation of why certain diagnostic tests were chosen.
+Avoid testing for disorders/diseases that were not considered in your problem-based assessment or differential diagnosis. - The examiner is looking for a safe and logical approach to investigation. - Where emergency management is required for a patient, it is important to ensure a clear timeframe for the safe management of the case is indicated, to demonstrate to the examiner that this was considered. - All relevant results should be listed in the main body of the report although full results may be included in an appendix for the examiner's information. - Images may be included in this section or in an appendix but your interpretation must be described within the main body of the report.
+Reproduced images must be of high quality.

+Diagnosis

+This will be one short sentence.
+The diagnosis must be logical and unequivocal unless there is some discussion adequately justifying any limitations later in the report.

+Treatment

+This section should include details of treatment including doses of medications used, route administered, frequency of administration etc. The cascade should be followed whenever possible or justification should be given.
+If a critical care case is being reported then this section is likely to form a larger part of the report.

+Outcome and follow-up

+Follow-up is an important aspect of medical case management and this should be appropriate but not excessive.
+If you have a large amount of followup information (e.g. follow-up blood results) you may find it useful to tabulate this in an appendix.